"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-- Get emergency help right away if you take too much KADIAN® (overdose).
-KADIAN® overdose can cause life threatening breathing problems that can lead to death.
+- Get emergency help right away if you take too much KADIAN (overdose).
+When you first start taking KADIAN, when your dose is changed, or if you take too much (overdose), serious or life threatening breathing problems that can lead to death may occur.

 - severe asthma, trouble breathing, or other lung problems.